sourcegraph/sourcegraph-public-snapshot/doc/cli/references/debug.md

 	server               dumps context from single-container deployments

-Use "src debug command -h" for more information about a subcommands~ src debug has access to flags on src -- Ex: src -v kube -o foo~zip
+Use "src debug command -h" for more information about a subcommands. src debug has access to flags on src -- Ex: src -v kube -o foo.zip